argoproj/argo-events/docs/FAQ.md

 1. Check the sensor resource is deployed and a pod is running for the resource.
 If the sensor pod is running, check for `Started to subscribe events for triggers` in the logs.
 If the sensor has subscribed to the event-bus but is unable to create the trigger resource, please raise an issue on GitHub.

+2. The sensor's dependencies have a specific eventSourceName and eventName that should match the values defined in the `EventSource` resource.
+See full details [here](https://github.com/argoproj/argo-events/blob/master/docs/eventsources/naming.md).

 **Q. Helm chart installation does not work.**